 The torque output generated by the Parker's Helac L30 Series actuator gave the Easi-Pour machine the power to make much tighter turns than many comparable machines in the industry.
 The quality of the pour also improved because the height of the drive tracks could be independently controlled without impacting the steer capability.

-The cutaway above shows the initial position of piston and output shaft.
+The cutaway above shows the initial position of the piston and output shaft.
 Pressurized fluid entering inlet port A displaces the piston; a stationary ring gear causes the piston to rotate clockwise.
 At right, teeth on the output shaft mesh with those on the ID of the piston, causing the shaft to rotate clockwise relative to the piston.
 Pressurizing port B returns the piston and shaft to their initial positions.

 Operating technology is the key to the benefits of Parker’s hydraulic rotary actuator.
 Its design affords a unique combination of features not found in other rotary positioning components – high torque and moment loads, high angles of rotation, and compact configurations.
 Its sliding-spline operating technology is designed to replace multiple components and function as a rotating device, mounting bracket, and bearing, all in one.
 The design of Parker’s rotary actuators systematically converts linear piston motion into powerful shaft rotation.
-Each actuator is composed of two moving parts – a central shaft and piston.
+Each actuator is composed of two moving parts – a central shaft and a piston.
 Helical spline teeth on the shaft engage matching teeth on the piston’s inside diameter.
 When hydraulic pressure is applied to the piston, it moves axially, while the spline causes the piston and output shaft to rotate simultaneously.

-This article was contributed by Jessica Howisey, marketing communications manager and Daniel Morgado, applications engineer, Helac Business Unit, Cylinder Division
+This article was contributed by Jessica Howisey, marketing communications manager, and Daniel Morgado, applications engineer, Helac Business Unit, Cylinder Division